How to prepare Matcha Tea

 The utensils you need to prepare matcha tea

-- Strainer: The fine mesh metal utensil used to sift matcha tea before adding it to the matchawan, to remove lumps and aerate the tea.
+- Strainer: The fine mesh metal utensil used to sift matcha tea before adding it to matchawan, to remove lumps and aerate the tea.

 - Add the water: You should carefully add the hot water to the matchawan, without wetting the edge.
 For the usucha, you should use about 70 ml of water.
 For koicha, you should use about 40 ml of water.